 4. Voters Lack Realistic Expectations

-When you get a job, if you have a decent boss they will provide realistic expectations for you.
+If you have a decent boss when you first get a job, they will provide realistic expectations for you.
 For example, if you’re a school groundskeeper they will include the following in a daily rap-sheet:

 - Trim the hedges

 This is realistic.
 It’s possible to accomplish these tasks in an 8-hour shift.

 However, if the boss said to mow 50 school lawns, trim 5000 hedges, and build your own trash facility, it would be practically impossible for a day’s work.

 But yet, this is the kind of expectations voters have of leadership roles.
 And it’s what politicians use to capitalize on their erroneous beliefs.

 An obvious example is the presidency.
 Presidents talk up a lot of hype about conquering the national debt, bringing back millions of jobs, and revolutionizing the social platform.

 But they can’t.
 It’s not humanely possible, especially in only four years.